 Though Silicon Valley is mostly associated with Web 2.0 and other more recent technological trends, the name actually dates all the way back to the 1950s and an engineer named William Shockley.
 In 1956, Shockley, who was part of the three-man team that invented the very first transistor, decided to move his work from New Jersey to Palo Alto to be closer to his family.
 While in the Bay Area, Shockley headed a research team that designed the first silicon-based transistor, revolutionizing the computer industry and giving Silicon Valley its first tech hit.
 By the time Steve Jobs founded Apple in his parents’ garage in Santa Clara, Silicon Valley had already become the center of the tech development world.

 Today, Silicon Valley is home to the biggest and most well-known tech companies in the world and has been immortalized through media like Halt and Catch Fire and Mike Judge’s Silicon Valley.
-If you’re interested in seeing it for yourself, Action Tour Guide offers a Silicon Valley Self-Guided Driving Tour for technology lovers, available through our app on iOS and Android phones.
+If you’re interested in seeing it for yourself, Action Tour Guide offers a Silicon Valley Self-Guided Driving Tour for technology lovers.